 - clay money pots

-- Traditional clothing: Abaya and Shayla fro womens and Thobe, Igal and Guttra for men, Gahfiya hat, Jalabiya, garment for sleeping
+- Traditional clothing: Abaya and Shayla for women and Thobe, Igal and Guttra for men, Gahfiya hat, Jalabiya, a garment for sleeping

 - onyx handiwork

 - wooden mother-pearls boxes

 - Ardha (Traditional sword dance performed at celebrations)

 - bronze ornaments

 - pottery, Dullah coffee sets, and incense burners